This post may contain affiliate links. Please read our disclosure policy.

 - Garnish – Fresh ground black pepper and chopped fresh parsley.

-- Serving – Optionally, serve on newspaper layers with lemon wedges and hot sauce.
+- Serving – Optionally, serve your boil over newspaper layers with lemon wedges and hot sauce.

 How To Make A Seafood Boil